 The Pennine Acute Hospitals Trust serves the communities of Bury, Rochdale and Oldham, along with the surrounding towns and villages.
 This area is collectively known as the North-East sector of Greater Manchester and has a population of around 820,000.

 The Trust has a total operating budget of over half a billion pounds.
-Its main commissioners are NHS Bury, NHS Heywood, Middleton and Rochdale, NHS Oldham and NHS North Manchester CCGs.
+Its main commissioners are NHS Bury, NHS Heywood, Middleton and Rochdale and NHS Oldham

-The Trust provides a range of elective emergency, district general services, some specialist services and operates from four main hospital sites and community clinics:
+The Trust provides a range of elective emergency, district general services, some specialist services and operates from three main hospital sites and community clinics:

 - Fairfield General Hospital, Bury

 - The Royal Oldham Hospital